anaseto/goal/README.md

 Writing a reference documentation for the language is still in the TODO list.
-Currently, documentation consists of the REPL help system with usage summary and examples for all implemented features.
+Currently, documentation consists of the REPL help system with usage summary and examples for all implemented features, so some prior knowledge of another array language can be useful.
 The full contents are replicated below.

 ```
 TOPICS HELP